 Include these amounts at W Non-deductible expenses item 7.

-Adjustments when ceasing to use the STS accounting method
+Ceasing to use the STS accounting method

 You may need to make adjustments if the company has stopped using the STS accounting method and changed to an accruals accounting method this year.